-- PAS 16 and PAS 38 Clarification of Acceptable Methods of Depreciation and Amortization (Amendments).
+Amendments to PAS 16 and PAS 38 - Clarification of Acceptable Methods of Depreciation and Amortization.
 The amendments clarify the principle in PAS 16 and PAS 38 that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset is part) rather than the economic benefits that are consumed through use of the asset.
 As a result, a revenue-based method cannot be used to depreciate property, plant and equipment and may only be used in very limited circumstances to amortize intangible assets.
-The amendments are effective prospectively for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments are not expected to have any impact to the Group given that the Group has not used a revenue-based method to depreciate its noncurrent assets. - PAS 16 and PAS 41, Agriculture Bearer Plants (Amendments).
+The amendments are effective prospectively for annual periods beginning on or after

+January 1, 2016, with early adoption permitted.
+These amendments are not expected to have any impact to the Company given that the Company has not used a revenue-based method to depreciate its noncurrent assets.

+Amendments to PAS 16 and PAS 41, Agriculture - Bearer Plants.
 The amendments change the accounting requirements for biological assets that meet the definition of bearer plants.
 Under the amendments, biological assets that meet the definition of bearer plants will no longer be within the scope of PAS 41.
 Instead, PAS 16 will apply.
 After initial recognition, bearer plants will be measured under PAS 16 at accumulated cost (before maturity) and using either the cost model or revaluation model (after maturity).
 The amendments also require that produce that grows on bearer plants will remain in the scope of PAS 41 measured at fair value less costs to sell.
 For government grants related to bearer plants, PAS 20, Accounting for Government Grants and Disclosure of Government Assistance, will apply.
 The amendments are retrospectively effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments are not expected to have any impact to the Group as the Group does not have any bearer plants. - PAS 27, Separate Financial Statements Equity Method in Separate Financial Statements (Amendments).
+These amendments are not expected to have any impact to the Company as the Company does not have any bearer plants.

+Amendments to PAS 27, Separate Financial Statements - Equity Method in Separate Financial Statements.
 The amendments will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
 Entities already applying PFRS and electing to change to the equity method in its separate financial statements will have to apply that change retrospectively.
-For first-time adopters of PFRS electing to use the equity method in its separate financial statements, they will be required to apply this method from the date of transition to PFRS.
 The amendments are effective for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-The Company does not intend to change its accounting for its subsidiary in the separate financial statements. - PFRS 10 and PAS 28, Investments in Associates and Joint Ventures Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments).
-These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+The Company does not intend to change its accounting for its subsidiaries and associates in the separate financial statements.

+Amendments to PFRS 10 and PAS 28, Investments in Associates and Joint Ventures - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture These amendments address an acknowledged inconsistency between the requirements in PFRS 10 and those in PAS 28 in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The amendments require that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
 These amendments are effective from annual periods beginning on or after January 1, 2016.